yunfan/punyforth/README.md

   loop ;
 ```

-Control structres are compile time words therefore they can be used only in compilation mode (inside a word definition).
+Control structres are compile time words without interpretation without semantics.
+They can be used only in compilation mode, that is inside a word definition.

 ### Exception handling